 Groq

-An AI inference company known for extremely fast LLM processing through custom hardware.
+An AI inference company known for extremely fast LLM processing through custom hardware, enabling real-time AI applications and reducing latency costs.

 Definition